jasonchadwick/website-old/index.md

 #### Academic

-[**quantum optimal control**](/pages/pulses.md) (summer 2021 - present): Found optimal control pulses for transmon quantum computers, focusing on qudit operations.
-These pulses determine how much time it takes to apply certain quantum logic gates.
-We found pulses that allow for high-radix gate times significantly faster than theoretically expected, opening the door to new qudit-based optimizations to quantum circuits.
+[**qudit optimal control**](/pages/qudit-pulses.md) (summer 2021 - present): Found control pulses that allow for significantly faster high-radix quantum logic gates, opening the door to new qudit-based circuit optimizations.

-[**neural network for fusion plasma prediction**](/pages/fusion.md) (summer 2020 research): created a neural network using TensorFlow that can reliably predict fusion plasma density and pressure using only real-time-accessible measurements, for use in control systems.
-This approach is orders of magnitude faster than existing physics-based simulation code while maintaining high accuracy.
+[**neural network for fusion plasma prediction**](/pages/fusion.md) (summer 2020 research): created a neural network with TensorFlow that can reliably predict fusion plasma density and pressure using only real-time-accessible measurements, for use in control systems.

 [**cosmic string research**](/pages/cosmic-strings.md) (summer 2019 research): simulated the time evolution and gravitational wave emissions of cosmic strings.
-Cosmic strings are proposed creases in spacetime that are leftovers from the expansion of the universe.

 #### Personal

 [**chronodrifter**](/pages/chronodrifter.md): a 2D puzzle game where the player can change the direction of time.
-I am hoping to publish it as a standalone game sometime in the future and potentially make a 3D version afterwards.
 A live WebGL version of the game is hosted at <a href="https://placeholder-studios-dev.github.io/chronodrifter" target="_blank" rel="noopener noreferrer">placeholder-studios-dev.github.io/chronodrifter</a>.

 [**quops**](/pages/quops.md): a checkers-like board game inspired by quantum computing, where moves consist of applying quantum logic gates to adjacent tiles.
-Currently not released anywhere, but I am thinking about it in the future after polishing it more.

 ## Publications

 *\* indicates equal contribution*

 - *(under review)* Qompress: Efficient Compilation for Ququarts Exploiting Partial and Mixed Radix Operations for Communication Reduction.
 A. Litteken, L.M.
 Seifert, **J. Chadwick**, N. Nottingham, J.M.
 Baker, F.T.
 Chong. *ASPLOS 2023*
-<br>(see [quantum optimal control](/pages/pulses.md) for more info)
+<br>(see [quantum optimal control](/pages/qudit-pulses.md) for more info)

 - *(to appear)* <a href="https://arxiv.org/abs/2206.14975" target="_blank" rel="noopener noreferrer">Time-Efficient Qudit Gates through Incremental Pulse Re-seeding.</a> L.M.
 Seifert\*, **J. Chadwick**\*, A. Litteken, F.T.
 Chong, and J.M.
 Baker. *QCE 2022*
-<br>(see [quantum optimal control](/pages/pulses.md) for more info)
+<br>(see [quantum optimal control](/pages/qudit-pulses.md) for more info)

 - [Synthesizing Efficient Pulses for Practical Qudit Circuits.](/files/QIP-2022.pdf) J. Baker, **J. Chadwick**, L.M.
 Seifert, A. Litteken, N. Nottingham, A. Petersson, S. Guenther and F.T.
 Chong. *QIP Poster 2022 #650.*
-<br>(see [quantum optimal control](/pages/pulses.md) for more info)
+<br>(see [quantum optimal control](/pages/qudit-pulses.md) for more info)

 - <a href="https://doi.org/10.1088/1741-4326/abe08b" target="_blank" rel="noopener noreferrer">Prediction of electron density and pressure profile shapes on NSTX-U using neural networks.</a> M.D.
 Boyer, **J. Chadwick**. *Nuclear Fusion 61 046024.* (2021)
 <br>(see [fusion neural network](/pages/fusion.md) for more info)